Ada-Developers-Academy/ada-precourse-v2/intro-to-python/variables-and-io.md

 ```
 This still works; it just looks a little awkward.

-This isn't so useful on its own right now because we're not doing anything with the user input, but we can now store the result of calling `input` in a variable for later use.
+Gathering user input may not be exciting on it's own, but we can now store the result of calling `input` in a variable for later use.
+Once we have the input in a variable we can print the value, perform operations on the data, or even create games such as a fill-in-the-blank story with words that a user must fill in to complete the tale.

 On a new line in `variables_practice.py` add the code below and run the code to practice using the `input` function.

 ```python
 # The user's input will be stored in the variable called language